d12frosted/elpa-mirror/gnu/ulisp-repl-readme.txt

-Interact with uLisp running on a target board over a serial connection.
+Interact with uLisp running on a target board, through a serial port.

 Usage:

 M-x ulisp-repl

+Uses Emacs's built-in serial-port support.
+I you are running on a non-Linux kernel, you will need to adapt `ulisp--select-serial-device'.

+To browse uLisp reference documentation:

+M-x eww RET http://www.ulisp.com/show?3L RET